Gold vs. Bitcoin

 It is worth noting that the software that runs bitcoin is open source and has been well tested, but there is no guarantee that a flaw won’t be found and exploited.
 Developers can also periodically update the software.
 That process raises the possibility that vulnerabilities could be introduced.

 Physical gold, held in personal possession, is of course the original “decentralized asset.”
-That makes both gold and bitcoin superior to dollars in terms of security.
+That makes both gold coins and bullion and bitcoin superior to dollars in terms of security.

 The modern financial system has plenty of crooked bankers.
 Identity thieves and other criminals have built entire illicit industries around stealing dollars from people.